read pdf version

 Development of new standards for Continuing Care Health Service Standards;

-Implementation of improved resident assessment tools, which will show whether individual care
+Implementation of improved resident assessment tools, which will show whether

 needs, and provincial health goals, are being met;

-Development of standardized elements for contracts between Regional Health Authorities and
+Development of standardized elements for contracts between Regional Health Authorities

 long-term care operators;